SAP/SapMachine-infrastructure/cloud-infrastructure/README.md

 ### Prerequisites

-#### Python 2.7 and pip
+#### Python 3 and pip

-To install Python 2.7 and pip on Ubuntu, run:
+To install Python and pip on Ubuntu, run:

 ```
-sudo apt-get install python2.7 python-pip
+sudo apt-get install python3 python3-pip
 ```

 #### Ansible

-Ansible 2.4 is requred to run the Ansible playbooks.
+Ansible 2.9 is requred to run the Ansible playbooks.
 In your shell, run the following commands:

 ```
-git clone -b stable-2.4 https://github.com/ansible/ansible.git
+git clone -b stable-2.9 https://github.com/ansible/ansible.git
 source ansible/hacking/env-setup
 ```